cabo/ace-aif/draft-ietf-ace-aif.md

 A generic implementation of AIF might implement just the basic REST model as per {{rest-model}}.
-If it receives authorizations that include permissions that use the {{ext-rest-model}}, it should either reject the AIF data item entirely or it should act only on the permissions that it does understand.
-In other words, the usual principle "everything is denied until it is explicitly allowed" should hold here as well.
+If it receives authorizations that include permissions that use the {{ext-rest-model}}, it needs to either reject the AIF data item entirely or act only on the permissions that it does understand.
+In other words, the usual principle "everything is denied until it is explicitly allowed" needs to hold here as well.

 --- back